-In his regular Dal News column, Dr. Saini provides a window into what he has been working on or thinking about and gives a shout-out to members of the Dalhousie community for the extraordinary work they are doing across our campuses.
+In his regular Dal News column, Dr. Saini provides a window into what he has been working on or thinking about and discusses the extraordinary work happening across our campuses.

 Latest President's Corner column

 Last week, the provincial government announced that elementary and high school students would continue learning virtually for the remainder of the school year in response to the third wave of the pandemic in Nova Scotia.

 While this may have come as a relief to some, it also adds further complication to the situations of faculty, staff and students who have their children home all day as they continue to teach, learn, work and study.
 Many in our community have had to pull their children out of daycare, rush to make alternate child-care arrangements, or balance watching small children with the competing demands of their workdays.
 Meetings with my own team have sometimes featured guest appearances from the young children of colleagues, and it has served as a powerful reminder that while we all continue to adjust to an evolving work environment, those providing care to others are maintaining notably complex juggling acts.